tomasherceg/dotvvm-docs/Pages/advanced-owin-security.md

 }
 ```

+### Handling Redirects

-In the default configuration, the Owin Security middleware will replace the 403 status code
+In the default configuration, the Owin Security middleware replaces the 403 status code
 with 302, which means "redirect".
-The problem is that the request was made by `dotvvm.postBack`
+The problem is, that the postback was made by `dotvvm.postBack`
 and this function uses AJAX to perform the call.
 If the server sends the HTTP 302, the postBack
-function is not able to detect it.
+function is not able to detect it and tries to load the destination page instead immediately.

 Therefore, we need to adjust the redirect request to send HTTP 200 and a JSON-serialized object
 with the URL where DotVVM should redirect.
 We have a handy method created just for this purpose.